-Robert and I are in the peculiar position of being debt free and able to afford pretty much any property in our target area.
-We’ve been focusing our search on big, impressive places, but a little borderline derelict, hadn’t been renovated in fifty years bungalow in need of more TLC than we could give it got us thinking in a new direction.
+Robert and I have been focusing our search on big, impressive places, but a little borderline derelict, hadn’t been renovated in fifty years bungalow in need of more TLC than we could give it got us thinking in a new direction.

 Before I moved to Denmark, I’d dreamed of expanding my garden and turning my suburban Connecticut lawn into an urban backyard homestead.
 Then my life changed dramatically, I gave up gardening, and that dream drifted away as my life took a different turn.
 But that decrepit little bungalow has awoken the simple dream I’d packed away six years ago when I moved countries and my life became far too complicated.
 Now that I’ve resigned from the corporate rat race, there’s never been a better time to revisit it, and we’ve found the perfect place!